 Omega-3 Fish Oil and Krill Oil Differences

 The health benefits of consuming omega-3 fatty acids in both food and supplement form are well known and well documented.
-More than 30,000 studies exploring the advantages of omega-3 have proven it aids in inflammation and heart and brain health.
-American Heart Association recommends eating two to three 3.5 oz. servings of fatty fish at least two times per week.
+More than 30,000 studies exploring the benefits of omega-3s from fish oil have proven that it aids in reducing inflammation and promoting heart and brain health†.
+The American Heart Association recommends eating two to three 3.5-ounce servings of fatty fish each week.
 Unfortunately, many people do not consume enough omega-3, commonly found in seafood, to experience these benefits to the fullest.

 Advanced Omega-3 Supplement